ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 4. In the **Clusters** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi servers** section, click **Add**.
 6. On the **ESXi server** page, select the number of bare metal servers that you want to add.
 7. For vSphere 7.0, optionally select to change the bare metal server configuration.
 Then, select the VMware vSphere version.
 8. Optionally, select the **Maintenance mode** checkbox to add servers during maintenance mode.
 The checkbox is selected by default.

    When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance mode** checkbox.
 You do not receive a confirmation message before the migration begins.
-   {:important}
+   {: important}

 8. Complete the bare metal server configuration.
    * Select an existing bare metal server configuration that is being used by the existing ESXi servers in the cluster.
 This option is not available under the following conditions: